Posted by Tris S. on 12/14/20 (updated 03/03/21)

 An experimental cloud-connected software cataloging platform that uses predictive-algorithms and crowdsourced-metadata, to simplify & accelerate creation of MARC21 bibliographic records.
 PredictiveBIB’s core innovation is the use of algorithms to process metadata in order to predict subject headings for the item being cataloged.
 This allows catalogers to add auto-suggested subject headings in seconds.
-Various other algorithms are used to auto-suggest LC genre/form terms, name authorities, title authorities, publishers, and DDC call numbers, whenever possible.
+Various other algorithms are used to auto-suggest LC genre/form terms, name authorities, title authorities, and publishers whenever possible.
 Text analytics and other optimizations are used to simplify cataloging.

 Cataloger-interface development started with the premise that catalogers should be freed up to focus solely on metadata, not record formatting.
 PredictiveBIB’s rich & responsive desktop app interface is considerably abstracted from the record format and looks nothing like a web form or MARC fields/subfields.
 It dynamically analyzes entered bibliographic metadata and delivers an intuitive shortest-path to completion.
 Validation is built-in to help maintain consistent quality.
 Text analysis techniques, such as named-entity recognition, spell-checking, casing & article checks, are utilized.

 PredictiveBIB seeks to balance ease of cataloging and bibliographic record completeness.
-It supports minimal-level records (optionally with LCSH) and full-level records.
+It supports minimal-level (optionally with LCSH), pre-publication, and full-level records.
 Once a level is selected the cataloger is prompted to enter only essential bibliographic data.
 To shorten development time some materials are not yet supported, such as biographies and textbooks.

 To get an idea of PredictiveBIB capabilities, review the sample records.
 These were generated by PredictiveBIB from bibliographic metadata entered in the app.
 Included are a diverse selection of English language, bilingual, multilingual, and foreign language books (thanks to Google Translate).

 The only subsequent modification to the sample records was assignment of an artificial creation date to facilitate regression testing.
-ModMARC was not used on any of the sample records, although it could be used to tweak records.
-All the sample records were created through cataloging of books borrowed from public lending libraries.
+ModMARC was not used on any of the sample records.
+All those records were created through cataloging of books borrowed from public lending libraries.
 Every effort was made to avoid proprietary metadata & databases; FAST subject headings were not used even though they are good candidates for prediction and could readily be supported.

 The quickest way to learn PredictiveBIB is to open sample records in the desktop app component and see how the book metadata is entered on the various app pages.
 Any of the sample records can be loaded into PredictiveBIB by typing the first letter of a title in a field on the app’s start page and selecting from an auto-suggest list; the MARC21 record is generated with one more mouse-click; then viewed in your text editor, or ViewMARC, or ModMARC with one further mouse-click.